silver-ymz/advent-of-code-2018/README.md

-# BurntSushi's 2018 Advent of Code solutions
+# Silver's 2018 Advent of Code solutions
----

 This is my solutions written by **Rust**

 And I list the dependencies at the top of each file.